ROCm/HIP/docs/how-to/hip_runtime_api/memory_management/unified_memory.rst

 Unified memory can simplify the complexities of memory management in GPU computing, by not requiring explicit copies between the host and the devices.
-It can be particularly useful in use cases with sparse memory accesses from both the CPU and the GPU, as not the whole memory region needs to be transferred to the corresponding processor, thereby reducing the amount of memory sent over the PCIe bus.
+It can be particularly useful in use cases with sparse memory accesses from both the CPU and the GPU, as only the parts of the memory region that are actually accessed need to be transferred to the corresponding processor, not the whole memory region.
+This reduces the amount of memory sent over the PCIe bus or other interfaces.

 In HIP, pinned memory allocations are coherent by default.
 Pinned memory is host memory mapped into the address space of all GPUs, meaning that the pointer can be used on both host and device.
-Addtionally, using pinned memory instead of pageable memory on the host can improve bandwidth for transfers between the host and the GPUs.
+Additionally, using pinned memory instead of pageable memory on the host can improve bandwidth for transfers between the host and the GPUs.